 Directly south of them, along the path, is a Beauty hiding in the tall grass.
 Beauty Brigitte fights you with an Espurr L12 and a Butterfree L12.
 To the west of Brigitte, up a hill, you can find a Super Repel.
 To the east of her, along the winding path east and to the north, is an Awakening.

 Further south, down the middle path and past a ledge leading south, you'll find the dirt path lead over to an eastern ledge.
 Don't jump down that unless you want to return to the central part of Route 6!
 Instead, head west and fight against Backpacker Roderick, who's got a Bunnelby L14 on his team.

 Southwest of Roderick is an Ultra Ball, which are always good to find.
 North of the Ultra Ball, by wrapping around the hill, you'll find Youngster Tyler, who uses a Venipede L12 and a Scraggy L12.
-North of him is an Aguav Berry tree, which drops Aguav Berries from time to time.
+North of him is an Aguav Berry tree, which drops one Aguav Berry per week.

 Whenever you're done here, you can leave by either returning north to the entrance or by hopping across the ledge to the center part of the route.

 Route 6 East